Is vegan leather durable?

 How to care for vegan leather to ensure its longevity?

 Caring for vegan leather is crucial to ensure its durability and performance.
-Here's a practical guide by material:
+Here are some tips for looking after your vegan leather items:

 | Material | 📌 Properties | 🧹 Recommended care | 🌱 Biodegradable |